contextium

 .claude/skills/

-The Loop verbs (project, implement, close) plus probe, explain, debate, and propose-rule.
+The Loop verbs (project, spec, implement, close) plus implement-audit, explain, debate, and author.
 One keystroke each.

 .claude/rules/